 For example, EIG’s HostGator brand uses in-app personalization to reduce customer support inquiries and costs.
 HostGator identified common technical issues encountered by customers and used personalization to proactively serve up tips and suggestions and the most relevant self-help articles.
 The company estimates that it redirected thousands of support calls and online chats to self-help options in the first six months.

 3. Mobile App

 The human channel is in some ways the most obvious form of personalization, because it’s very easy to provide a personalized experience to a customer when in a one-on-one conversation with him.
-But at the same time it can be the least obvious form of personalization, as many marketers do not realize that they can use the same principles and the same valuable information that they collect in all of the previously mentioned channels to pass on to call center, customer success and sales personnel to enable more relevant customer engagement.
+But at the same time it can be the least obvious form of personalization, as many marketers do not realize that they can use the same principles and the same valuable information that they collect in all of the previously mentioned channels to pass on to call center, online chat, in-store or in-branch associates, or customer success and sales personnel to enable more relevant customer engagement.

 For example, a B2B salesperson prospecting into an account can provide a personalized experience too.
 When preparing for a sales call, she can look into the activity of all visitors associated with the account – including an account’s activity history, preferred solutions, categories and content — to steer the conversation in a relevant direction even before asking any discovery questions.